 The Group participates in various employee benefit plans.
 Post-employment benefits are classified as either defined contribution plans or defined benefit plans.
 Under a defined contribution plan, the Group's only obligation is to pay a fixed amount with no obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits.
 The related actuarial and investment risks fall on the employee.
 The expenditure for defined contribution plans is recognized as expense during the period when the employee provides service.
 Under a defined benefit plan, it is the Group's obligation to provide agreed benefits to the employees.
-The related actuarial and investment risks fall on the Group's obligation to provide agreed benefits to the employees.
-The related actuarial and investment risks fall on the Group's obligation to provide agreed benefits to the employees.
 The related actuarial and investment risks fall on the Group.
 The present value of the defined benefit obligations is calculated using the projected unit credit method.